-Status: Consulted with Unions, to be tabled in April 2018

-Prince Albert Municipality (PAMUN) has a skills development plan which is updated and reviewed every financial year in line with the prescripts of the Skills Development Act 1998, the act aims to improve the quality of life of the labour force, to encourage the labour force to be self-employed and to encourage workers to participate in leadership and other programmes.
+Status: Consulted with Unions, to be Response required: tabled in April 2018 Implementation of skills development plan as Prince Albert Municipality (PAMUN) has a skills submitted and provided for in budget. development plan which is updated and reviewed every financial year in line with the prescripts of the Skills Development Act 1998, the act aims to improve the quality of life of the labour force, to encourage the labour force to be self-employed and to encourage workers to participate in leadership and other programmes.
 The limited budget available do not cater to the needs of the staff and community.